jonrandy/turboprop/README.md

-# Picko - A new method to pick from iterables
+# Picko - A new method to pick